Leonard T. Gerow: World War II

-In October 1942, Gerow became Commanding General (CG) of the 29th Infantry Division, an Army National Guard formation recruiting largely from Virginia, although the Chief of Staff of the United States Army, General George C. Marshall, had doubts about Gerow's ability.
+In October 1942, Gerow became Commanding General (CG) of the 29th Infantry Division, an Army National Guard formation recruiting largely from Virginia and Maryland, although the Chief of Staff of the United States Army, General George C. Marshall, had doubts about Gerow's ability.
 He received the Legion of Merit on 27 September 1943 for his work as a division commander and as Chief of Staff of the War Plans Division.